This is a very basic explanation of the process and does not deal with opposition by the debtor.

-The easiest way to recover easily determined debts below R15000 is to bring an action through the small claims court.
+The easiest way to recover easily determined debts below R20,000 is to bring an action through the Small Claims Court.
 Because the procedure is less complicated than in a magistrate’s court, many people reduce the size of a debt so that they can institute an action in a small claims court.

-The recovery of debts of up to R100000 can be instituted in a magistrate’s court in terms of the Magistrates’ Courts Act, 1944.
+The recovery of debts of up to R200,000 can be instituted in a magistrate’s court in terms of the Magistrates’ Courts Act, 1944.

 The letter of demand

 - Your attorney sends a letter of demand to the person (the debtor) who owes you the money, specifying the claim – for example, the price of something sold to the debtor and delivered or handed over, and other information that would make it quite clear what the claim refers to;